ztkent/gnome/README.md

 "Sunlight Meter" runs a web server on device to allow remote access to the sensor data and jobs.
 Connect remotely to:
 - Start/Stop any recording job.
-- Report real-time readings and light conditions.
+- Receive real-time readings and light conditions.
-- Export historical data to a CSV file for download.
+- Download historical data as a SQLite DB.
 - Check device wifi-signal strength.
+- View the Sunlight Dashboard.

-To ensure accurate readings and prevent saturation, this project will automatically adjust sensor gain and integration time.
+To ensure accurate readings and avoid saturation, this service will automatically adjust sensor gain and integration time.

 ## Understanding Lux Values
 <img width="400" alt="image" src="https://github.com/Ztkent/sunlight-meter/assets/7357311/f4ba0f6f-eb35-4d8b-86a6-11862363be98">